Davidlequnchen/AI-assisted-material-design-for-4D-printing/README.md

 # AI-assisted 4D material design
-This repository contains the code and data for the paper:
+This repository contains the code for the paper:

+Machine Learning Customized Novel Material for Energy-Efficient 4D Printing[https://doi.org/10.1002/advs.202206607]

 This work customised a novel Fe-Ni-Ti-Al maraging steel assisted by machine learning to leverage the IHT effect for the in-situ formation of massive precipitates during LAM without PHT.